Found us from search engine?

 Kids Exchange seems like a fun name for a business, right?
 Well in URL form, without the spacing, not so much.

 Kid Sex Change is not the business you want to be running.
-This happens because of kerning – the spacing of letters.
+This happens because of a lack of spacing between individual words.

-URLs have no kerning, so it’s easy for comprehension to go wrong.
+URLs have no space between the words, so it’s easy for comprehension to go wrong.

 There are now a huge number of domain name extensions available.
 You can find one that is relevant to whatever you do.